Small-scale photonic Kolmogorov-Arnold networks using standard telecom nonlinear modules: Introduction

-Overall, we introduce a small-scale photonic KAN design framework grounded entirely in standard telecommunications components.
+Overall, we introduce a SSP-KAN design framework grounded entirely in standard telecommunications components.
 The approach is inherently modular and can be extended to alternative nonlinear devices and photonic architectures, providing a foundation for telecom-grade implementations of trainable optical neural networks.
 Rather than pursuing asymptotic universality, this work demonstrates that physically constrained, low-parameter photonic KANs are sufficient for meaningful nonlinear inference in realistic settings.
-Such architectures are particularly well suited to structured computational tasks, including physics-informed modelling, low-dimensional regression, symbolic discovery, latency-critical edge inference, and applications where interpretability and hardware efficiency are paramount.
+Such architectures are particularly well suited to structured computational tasks, including physics-informed modeling, low-dimensional regression, symbolic discovery, latency-critical edge inference, and applications where interpretability and hardware efficiency are paramount.